 When in our “storytelling mode,” we neglect the impact of long-term probabilities and even brute facts.
 We bias ourselves in favor of the impact of vivid, short-term events, real but unlikely or even imagined.
 And we let ourselves jump to conclusions based on scant and unreliable evidence, because “poor evidence can make a very good story.”
 Scholarship has indisputably demonstrated how and why human beings prove inept at statistical evaluation and rational analysis, given our cognitive shortcomings, emotional propensities, and narrative predilections.
 Unfortunately, scholars have had little to say about how we might make better use of narratives while becoming less vulnerable to their tendencies to lead us astray.
 But we may speculate.

-Ifbelieve that average citizens are “” Thomas Jefferson wrote, “ Likewise, if we believe that the impact of narrative causes many to judge poorly, the remedy is not to prevent exposure to stories—which is, in any case, impossible—but to better inform and deepen people’s relationship to narrative.
+If we believe that average citizens are “not enlightened enough to exercise their control with a wholesome discretion,” Thomas Jefferson wrote, “the remedy is not to take it from them, but to inform their discretion."
+Likewise, if we believe that the impact of narrative causes many to judge poorly, the remedy is not to prevent exposure to stories—which is, in any case, impossible—but to better inform and deepen people’s relationship to narrative.
 Many of the narratively induced biases that skew judgment can be combatted most effectively by introducing a broad range of alternative storylines.
 That is why decision makers almost always benefit from exposure to devil’s advocates.
 To judge well one must confront diverse points of view, and seek out those individuals who can provide them.
 Good judges expose themselves to the tonic of alternative perspectives and outcomes.
 The novelist Washington Irving admitted “I am always at a loss to know how much to believe of my own stories.”
 The best antidote to being taken in by one’s own stories is to expose oneself regularly to a wide variety of narrative (counter) examples.
 Psychological experiments demonstrate that even the simple effort of imagining events from the perspective of a distant protagonist rather than that of an involved protagonist enhances practical wisdom.

 Narratives introduce fiction into history.
 They ignore and occlude relevant information.
 They bias us.
 And, when well balanced with counternarratives, they help us see both truth and possibility.
 They inform our intuition.
 And they prompt us to act on the basis of judgment and vision.
 Pablo Picasso once observed that “Art is the lie that helps us to see the truth.”
 Narratives are just such productive lies.